Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 - Subscription model means no perpetual license

-- Complete overkill for teams that only need social graphics
+- Complete overkill if you only need social graphics

 6. Figma — Best for Collaborative UI/UX and Marketing Design

-Figma occupies a fascinating middle ground.
-It started as a UI/UX design tool but marketing teams have increasingly adopted it for brand systems, campaign design, and collaborative asset creation.
-The reason?
+Figma started as a UI/UX design tool but marketing teams have increasingly adopted it for brand systems, campaign design, and collaborative asset creation.
+Why?
 Nothing else comes close to Figma's real-time collaboration.
-Watching three people edit a design simultaneously is still a little mind-blowing, even after doing it dozens of times.
+Watching three people edit a design simultaneously still blows my mind, even after doing it dozens of times.

 Key Features:

-- Real-time multiplayer editing (best in class, it's not close)
+- Real-time multiplayer editing (best in class, no debate)

 - Auto Layout for responsive design frames